hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/22_THE_MAN.md

 of his administration."
 Mr. Tilak gave Mr. Bapat the better part of one year and successfully fought out his case.
 To the well-known Tai Maharaj affairs he gave at least eighteen years of his busy life.
-In the earUer stages of the case, there were so many occasions when he could have conveniently given up his interest in the posthmus affairs of one of his dearest friends ; but he
+In the earlier stages of the case, there were so many occasions when he could have conveniently given up his interest in the posthmus affairs of one of his dearest friends ; but he